0xc0dec/demos/README.md

 ## About
-A (hopefully) self-explanatory example demonstrating how to render TrueType font in OpenGL 3+ with the help of [stb_truetype](https://github.com/nothings/stb) library.
+A (hopefully) self-explanatory example demonstrating how to render TrueType fonts in OpenGL 3+ with the help of [stb_truetype](https://github.com/nothings/stb) library.

 The essential part is contained in `Example1.cpp` and `Example2.cpp` files.
 Directories `vendor` and `common` hold